ibm-cloud-docs/sell/source-repo-setup.md

 # Setting up your source code repository
 {: #source-repo-setup}

 Set up your source code repository with the artifacts that are required to onboard your software.
+In addition to source code, your repository contains a readme file that's displayed when you publish your product.
 {: shortdesc}

 ## Creating a release